winchesterchess/winchesterchess.github.io/23-24-round-robin.md

 verticalBorders: true
 cellBlank: x
 ---
 Games to be played on the clock with a 60 minute per side fixed time period and moves recorded.
-Please report results to [John Schonenberger](mailto:schoneys54@gmail.com).
+Please report results to [Bracken](mailto:abdawson@gmail.com).
+Remember to record your moves, we're going to try and have the games rated.

 |Player|PA|RB|DB|BC|BD|GD|DG|CH|TH|MJ|SL|LP|DP|JS|OV|MW|AW|Score|
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|